elcodi/bamboo/README.md

 Bamboo e-commerce
 =================

+> Warning.
+This project is not tagged as stable yet.
+It means that we don't
+> promise BC between minor versions or patch versions.
+As soon as possible, we
+> will release our first Release Candidate, and the first Stable Version will
+> be release on June 1st.
+Stay Tuned and enjoy Elcodi.

 Welcome to Bamboo e-commerce - a fully-functional e-commerce application built using [Elcodi] components on top of the
 [Symfony] framework.